 Best known as Mini-Me in a couple of Austin Powers movies, though he's had better roles.
 There was a recurring part on Jack of All Trades, and a TV movie called Karroll's Christmas, and The Imaginarium of Doctor Parnassus.

 I know him best from Firefly and its spin-off movie Serenity.
-But there's also A Knight's Tale; an episode of Arrested Development; a few eps of Dollhouse; V (the reimagined series); Suburgatory; and a small role in Abraham Lincoln: Vampire Hunter.
+But there's also A Knight's Tale; an episode of Arrested Development; a few eps of Dollhouse; V (the reimagined series); Suburgatory; and a small role in Abraham Lincoln: Vampire Hunter; and Powerless.
 And he voiced the Duke of Weselton in Frozen; and King Candy in Wreck-It Ralph; and K-2SO in Rogue One.

 He was good in Keen Eddie.
 Didn't much care for the way he was used in Boston Legal, but he had his moments.
 He was decent in Human Target.
 And there was Crisis.
 I may have seen some other stuff I don't really remember.
 Though there was at least one episode of Fringe, but I stopped watching that too early to see much of his work in it.